 Media-making can be time-consuming.
 Nowadays the plant tissue culture media most commonly used are available in the market as dry powders.
 The simplest methods of preparation media is to dissolve these powders contain inorganic and organic nutrients in some quantity of distilled water.
-After the content have been thoroughly mixed in water, sugar and agar other organic supplements are added.
-Finally, the volume is made up to one lt.
-The pH is adjusted and the medium autoclaved [19,22].
+After the content has been thoroughly mixed in water, sugar and agar other organic supplements are added.
+Finally, the volume is made up to one liter.
+The $p^{H}$ is adjusted and the medium autoclaved[19,30].